corymsmith/react-native-fabric/README.md

 # react-native-fabric
 A React Native library for Fabric, Crashlytics and Answers

-This is a work in progress and has yet to be published to NPM
+This is a work in progress and has yet to be fully tested or published to NPM

+## Todo

+- [x] Crashlytics logging / custom keys
+- [x] Answers for iOS
+- [x] Answers for Android
+- [ ] TEST TEST TEST
+- [ ] Add detailed install instructions
+- [ ] Publish to NPM

 ## Crashlytics Usage
 To see all available methods take a look at [Crashlytics.js](https://github.com/corymsmith/react-native-fabric/blob/master/Crashlytics.js)